danielizham/dp-sim/README.md

    ```bash
    pyenv virtualenv 3.8.12 <project-name> && pyenv local <project-name>
    ```
-1. Install the Python dependencies (Note: this will take some time)
+1. Install the Python dependencies based on the pyproject.toml (Note: this will take some time)

    ```bash
    poetry install